 More photos of Marty’s large chicken coop:

 Many thanks to Marty and Corbin for sharing their handiwork with the rest of us.
-If you like what they’ve done or have any tips or questions about modifying The Garden Coop design, leave a reply in the comments below or email us directly.
+If you like what they’ve done or have any tips or questions about modifying The Garden Coop walk-in chicken coop design, leave a reply in the comments below or email us directly.
 And if you find our posts helpful and want to receive email notifications as posts are published, subscribe to Coop Thoughts.